Recipes from Italy

 Instructions

-• Pour the melted chocolate into the egg yolk cream and mix well.
-Then add the milk and the sifted flour.
-Mix always with the mixer on low speed.
+• Pour the melted chocolate and butter mixture into the beaten egg yolks.
+Mix well with the electric mixer on low speed.

-• Whip the egg whites with the remaining sugar until stiff.
+• In a separate clean bowl, beat the egg whites with the remaining sugar until stiff peaks form.

 Nutrition